glener10/google-scholar-article-search/README.md

-# **Scholarly Article Search Script**
+# **Google Scholar Article Search**

-<p align="center"> 🚀 This script is designed to search for scholarly articles using specific search queries and configurations.
+<p align="center"> 🚀 This script is designed to search articles in google scholar using specific search queries and configurations.
 It utilizes the `scholarly` library to perform the searches, scraper api and `pandas` to handle CSV operations. </p>

 <h3>🏁 Table of Contents</h3>